 For almost a century, the Barrington Hills area has had a rich equestrian history.
 More than seventy-five years ago, the Riding Club of Barrington Hills was formed as a volunteer organization of "neighbors riding to meet neighbors" who committed to ensuring Barrington Hills’ tradition as an equestrian community with preserved riding paths, facilities to care for horses, and open space.
 By doing this, the club which is older than the Village itself, protects the beauty and serenity of Barrington Hills.

 The First President of the Riding Club of Barrington Hills was Alexander Reichmann, who moved to the Barrington Area in the early 1920s and settled on a 120-acre farm named Oakdene.
 While the farm is long gone, the home he built is still in use today on Oakdene Road.
 In Reichmann’s autobiography, he recalls the area, much as residents see it today.

 “The open rolling country around Barrington was an invitation to the enjoyment of horseback riding, and a group of the earlier residents who were interested in that form of recreation organized the Riding Club of Barrington Hills and laid out a system of bridle paths that enabled one to enjoy the beauty of this countryside from the back of a horse.”

 Over the last three quarters of a century, even as some of the historic gentlemen's farms disappeared and large land parcels have been subdivided, the Riding Club has maintained nearly 70 miles of pristine trails which include both permissive and permanent deeded easements.
-The Riding Club founded what has now become the Barrington Hills Park District's Riding Center on 15 acres of land in Barrington Hills.
+In 1958, the Riding Club founded what has now become the Barrington Hills Park District's Riding Center on 15 acres of land in Barrington Hills.
 A barn was built in 1964, horses were stabled and a lesson program for the public was provided.
 In 1972, RCBH donated the land to the Park District.
 The Club maintains the bridle paths adjacent to the Riding Center in the Cook County Forest Preserve's Spring Creek site.